kaviya6382/Movie-ticket/README.md

 The <body> section contains the main content of the page.

-# Page Title and Heading
-The <h1> element displays the title of the page, which is "Movie Ticket Booking".

 # Create Operation
 The code checks if the edit_id variable is present.
 If it is, the page displays an edit form.
 Otherwise, it displays a create form.